-NOTE: If possible, the following tests should be completed with an ob- If possible, the following tests should be completed with an observer present at a safe location outside, with a clear line of sight to the operator.
+If possible, the following tests should be completed with an observer present at a safe location outside, with a clear line of sight to the operator.
 If this is not possible, complete the tests with the cab door open, so the operator can more easily detect unusual noises.

-Hydraulics, Electrics, and Mechanical
+Hydraulics, Electric, and Mechanical Checklist